This is Not Your Parents'/Grandparents' College EducationCategory: Study Date: 10 October, 2018

 Email.
 It’s the way a lot of communication occurs between students and instructors today.
 Yes, professors still have office hours, and these are still valuable, but email has significantly streamlined access for the more mundane issues.

 Online courses.
 They have been probably the biggest disruptor in college educations today.
-From MOOC’s to coursework offered directly by colleges students are attending, the ability to complete coursework with greater flexibility is really attractive.
+From MOOC’s to coursework offered directly by colleges students are attending, the ability to do my coursework for me with greater flexibility is really attractive.
 And it allows non-traditional students who have full-time jobs access that they never had before.

 Some Things Haven’t Changed Much